ipfs/specs/IPIP/0001-lightweight-improvement-proposal-process.md

    `ipfs/specs/IPIP/000M-webdav-fix-for-foo.md` explaining why we make the breaking spec change, compatibility/migration considerations etc.

+## Opening an improvement proposal (IPIP)

+Changes to IPFS specifications can be proposed by opening a Git pull-request (PR) against the `ipfs/specs` repository.

+In addition to specification changes, such PR must include a short **IPIP document** based on the template in `ipfs/specs/IPIP/0000-template.md`.

+When a new specification is added, `ipfs/specs/template.md` can be used.

 ## Reviewing IPIPs

-[Specs Stewards] will review new IPIP PRs during weekly triage.
+[Specs Stewards] will review new IPIP PRs during periodical (best-effort) triage.

 IPFS Community is encouraged to participate in the review process.